mohamedrasvi/truckpad/readme.md

 To serve your project locally, you may use the Laravel Homestead virtual machine, Laravel Valet, local virtual or the built-in PHP development server: <br>
 php -S localhost:8000/api/v1/ -t public <br>

+# Unit Test
+Note I added vendor/bin/phpunit on composer.json file so you just have to call (composer test) to run the unit test

 # Endpoints
 **You can use Postman to test the endpoints** <br><br>
 POST /api/v1/trucks  (register truckers)<br>